Frequently Asked Questions

 Can I use my health insurance?

 Yes, you can use your private insurance to pay for your therapy.
-Our psychologists are recognised by most major private insurance carriers including AXA PPP, Bupa, PruHealth, Cigna, Aviva, Healix, WPA, Vitality and Standard Life.
+Our psychologists and therapists are recognised by most major private insurance carriers including Bupa, Axa, Cigna, Aviva, Healix, WPA and Vitality.
+Please note that not all of our clinicians accept all of these insurers and it will vary from therapist to therapist.

 If you would like to pay using your private insurance, you will first need to obtain authorisation for treatment from your insurance provider.
 Please note that some insurance companies may require that you have a one time consultation with your GP or a psychiatrist prior to beginning psychological therapy.
 If required, we can provide a referral for a Consultant Psychiatrist for you.
 Following this, we will directly invoice your insurance company for your treatment.
 Please note that your insurance policy may have an insurance excess, member contribution or cost share that you will need to pay directly.